moraes/tipfy/docs/source/tutorials/hello-world.rst

 That's it!
 ----------
-These are the very basics to run an app using `Tipfy`_.
+These are the very basics to run an app using Tipfy.
 There is a lot more to explore.
 Go check other tutorials or the API documentation and have fun!